alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ```

 **Links:**
 The open-access PDF version of the paper is available on arXiv.
 You can read the full article there for free.
-Please note that the IEEE Xplore version is not open access.

 * 📄 **IEEE Xplore (official version, not open access):**
   [https://doi.org/10.1109/ICIS64839.2024.10887510](https://doi.org/10.1109/ICIS64839.2024.10887510)